CT/GC EPT Distribution Program FAQ

 How can I change my order once I have already placed it?

-Email email@example.com with a detailed description of changes to the previously placed order.
-Essential Access Health will accommodate order modifications as necessary and/or appropriate.
+Email firstname.lastname@example.org with a detailed description of changes to the previously placed order.
+Essential Access Health will try to accommodate order modifications as necessary and/or appropriate.

-Some PDPT medication expired before my clinic could use it.
+Some EPT medication expired before my clinic could use it.
 How should I account for expired medications?

 What if I do not have medication log data to submit with my order?